Streamlinelv/cartbounty/readme.txt

 * #billing_phone
 * etc.

+If WordPress changes the location of "admin-ajax.php" file, then will have to update it.

 Since version 2.0.1 plugin also uses WooCommerce Checkout form input field class "input-text" in order to trigger save action from all form fields.

-If WordPress changes the location of "admin-ajax.php" file, then will have to update it.

-Plugin dependencies:

-1. Uses WordPress private WP_List_Table class in order to output the table in the admin section.
-If this class changes, the table and all of its functions might break.
-1. WooCommerce hooks
-1. WooCommerce session

 == Installation ==